Sanky2211/Sanky2211/README.md

 - 👋 Hi, I’m @Sanky2211
 - 👀 I’m interested in Music,travel,and very very important coding😁😉
 - 🌱 I’m currently learning full stack web development @newton's school
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an organization which would offer me a healthy Work culture, an atmosphere that enhances my professional Skills and offer a challenging work environment and excellent Growth perspect.

-- 📫 How to reach me ...
+- 📫 How to reach me:- via linkedin:- https://www.linkedin.com/in/sankalp-vipradas-0b2486144/
+                       via gmail:- sankalpvipradas010@gmail.com

 <!---
 Sanky2211/Sanky2211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.